 As a leader in the technology community, Dave is a dedicated supporter of local entrepreneurs and speaks regularly at universities.

 In 2007, Dave and his fellow co-founders were honoured with the Ernst and Young Entrepreneur of the Year award in the technology category for their success and dedication to their work at Sandvine.

 Originally from Sault Ste.
-Marie, Dave holds an MBA from the University of

-	Toronto, a computer science degree from York University and is a graduate of

-	Wharton executive education programs.
-He currently resides in St. Agatha

-	where he loves to hang out with his family.
+Marie, Dave holds an MBA from the University of Toronto, a computer science degree from York University and is a graduate of Wharton executive education programs.
+He currently resides in St. Agatha where he loves to hang out with his family.

-	Teri Currie, Group Head, Direct Channels, Marketing, Corporate Shared

-	Services and People Strategies, TD Bank Group
+Teri Currie, Group Head, Direct Channels, Technology, Marketing and People Strategies, TD Bank Group

-	A member of TD’s Senior Executive Team, Teri Currie plays a role in

-	determining the organization’s strategic direction, including extending the

-	bank’s leadership in service and convenience with legendary digital

-	experiences, and in developing and achieving TD’s performance targets.
-In

-	her role as Group Head, Teri is responsible for the bank’s direct channels

-	(online, phone and ATMs), technology solutions, enterprise real estate,
+A member of TD’s Senior Executive Team, Teri Currie plays a role in determining the organization’s strategic direction, including extending the bank’s leadership in service and convenience with legendary digital experiences, and in developing and achieving TD’s performance targets.
+In her role as Group Head, Teri is responsible for the bank’s direct channels (online, mobile, phone and ATMs), enterprise technology, enterprise real estate, community, environment and marketing and people strategies.

-	global security and investigations, enterprise project management,

-	marketing, talent management and people strategies.

 Teri joined TD Bank Group as Senior Vice President, Human Resources in 2004.
 In 2005, she was appointed Executive Vice President, Human Resources.
-Since

-	2009, Teri has taken on executive leadership of additional corporate areas

-	including non-branch and store distribution channels in 2011, and corporate

-	shared services and marketing in early 2013.
+Since 2009, Teri has taken on executive leadership of additional corporate areas including non-branch and store distribution channels in 2011, and corporate shared services and marketing in early 2013.